Why use Language Connections?

 How does Language Connections guarantee quality?

 Aside from finding the most qualified personnel, both internally and in terms of freelance translators, we also use a thorough project management system (XTRF) for planning and carrying out translation projects.
 In fact, Language Connections is the first US-based agency to implement this project management tool, which is specifically designed for the translation and localization industry and complies with ISO 9001 to ensure that projects are handled under industry best practices and with strict security and professionalism.
-To learn more about our quality or management tools, click here.

 Do you use computer assisted translation (CAT) technology?